dannyquist/re/ghidra/ghidra-getting-started.md

 ### Windows / Mac

 RTFM.
 The documentation is quite good, and will likely involve installing the OpenJDK 11 or higher.
-Past that you're on you're own.
+Suffer in your bourgeois operating system.

 # Using Ghidra